spsvision/DEMtoDTM/README.md

 # DEMtoDTM
-Convert high resolution Digital Elevation Models (DEM) to Digital Terrain Model (DTM) elevation points using ArcGIS, Microsoft Excel, and the Python module.
+Convert high resolution Digital Elevation Models (DEM) to Digital Terrain Model (DTM) elevation points using ArcGIS (or an individual Python compiler), Microsoft Excel, and Python once more.
 However, it can be done all together by executing Python and Visual Basic files individually.
+All files are split to individually showcase their respective functions.

 ## Files must be run in this order:
 ### Python Compiler